 It could mean that your case is more complicated and the surgery needs to be performed by an endodontist?
 It means that you have to gather your x-rays and bring them to the endodontist.
 We will check your insurance and see what is covered and how much out of pocket expenses you may have.

-If you need a second opinion then call our office.
+If you need a second opinion then call our office or make an appointment below.
 Please bring your x-rays or arrange for them to be sent to our office.